asluchevskiy/price-caller-lol/README.md

 # Price LOL caller

-Call the BOSS by phone
+Call to the BOSS by phone if coin price will drop bellow the target price.

+You need to get API keys on the https://www.twilio.com

 ## Configuragion